arturfriedrich/tik-tak-toe-multiplayer/README.md

 # tik-tak-toe-multiplayer
 The classical Tik-tak-toe game in multiplayer version.

-This is a primitive tik-tak-toe multiplayer game.
+This is a primitive tik-tak-toe multi player game.
 I followed the tutorial from AtiByte ( https://www.youtube.com/channel/UC4L3JyeL7TXQM1f3yD6iVQQ )

 You can restart the game by pressing the space button,